homieiot/convention

 For example, you might want to broadcast an alert event with the alert reason as the payload.
 Devices are then free to react or not.
 In our case, every buzzer of your home automation system would start buzzing.

-homie/$broadcast/alert "Intruder detected"
+homie/5/$broadcast/alert "Intruder detected"

-homie/$broadcast/security/alert "Intruder detected"
+homie/5/$broadcast/security/alert "Intruder detected"

 Extensions

 The ID consists of the reverse domain name and a freely chosen suffix.
-The proper term homie is reserved and must not be used as the suffix or as part of the domain name.
+The proper term homie is reserved and must not be used as a suffix or as part of the domain name.

 For example, an organization example.org wanting to add a feature our-feature would choose the extension ID org.example.our-feature.

 Every extension must be published using a license.
 The license can be chosen freely, even proprietary licenses are possible.
-The recommended license is the CCA 4.0, since this is the license Homie itself uses.
+The recommended license is the CCA 4.0 since this is the license Homie itself uses.

 Implementation notes